-The amount listed here is the value of current business revenue that is dependent on only the production facilities OWNED BY The Coca-Cola Company, located in India.
-Assumptions below: - Net operating revenue (publicly reported) for the BIG Operating Group is used as a starting point. - Assumes that revenue impact breaks down proportional to share of volume produced at a production facility.
+The amount listed here is the value of current business revenue that is dependent upon production facilities owned by the Coca-Cola Company in India that operate in areas considered to have high baseline water stress Assumptions below: - Net operating revenue (publicly reported) for the BIG Operating Group is used as a starting point. - Assumes that revenue impact breaks down proportional to share of volume produced at a production facility.
 Much of this volume information is publicly available information. - The low end of the range assumes that only locations with Extremely High water stress are exposed. - The high end of the range assumes that locations with both High and Extremely High water stress are exposed. - Estimated exposure was calculated by taking BIG Operating Group revenue, multiplying the volume share of India, and further multiplying the proportion of total volume of the market, that are produced at the facilities in focus.